-Randolph College is approved to offer GI Bill® education benefits by the Virginia State Approving Agency.
+More information about educational benefits offered by the VA is available at the official US government website benefits.va.gov/gibill.
 The Virginia State Approving Agency (SAA) is the approving authority of education and training programs for Virginia, which offers the following statement: "Our office investigates complaints of GI Bill® beneficiaries.
 While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact our office via email saa@dvs.virginia.gov."